 Steel Magnolias features Shirley in a smaller role than some of the others on this list, but it’s certainly a memorable one.
 (And fans of the film would never forgive me if I didn’t include it).
 Based on a popular stage play, the film was adapted for the screen by the original playwright, Robert Harling, who does a wonderful job of opening up his play for the screen.
 It teams Shirley with an incredible cast of actresses, including Julia Roberts, Sally Field, Daryl Hannah, and the irreplaceable Dolly Parton.
 It follows the complicated (and not so complicated) lives of six Southern women who all frequent the same local beauty parlor.
 Each actress is given her own chance to shine over the course of the film, but the story really focuses on the problems of M’Lynn (Fields) and her diabetic daughter, Shelby (Roberts).
 Shelby is in very fragile health but refuses to accept it, continuing to live her life as she sees fit.
 However, Shelby’s recklessness puts her life in very real danger, which only M’Lynn seems to recognize.
 Throughout the film, M’Lynn continually tries to rein in her daughter, but is ultimately helpless to control her.
 Although the film clearly belongs to Sally Field for her heartbreaking performance as M’Lynn, Shirley provides some much needed levity as the hilarious Ouiser, the town’s caustic old grump.
 Ouiser dominates every scene in which she appears and her bitter observations result in some of the film’s most memorable lines.
 Across the board, the performances in this film are really top-notch and it’s easy to see why many people have a great affection for this charming comedy-drama.

-And if you would like to learn more about the one-of-a-kind Shirley MacLaine, I highly recommend her memoir, My Lucky Stars: A Hollywood Memoir, as well as her more recently published book, What If . . .
-A Lifetime of Questions, Speculations, Reasonable Guesses, and a Few Things I Know For Sure.
+If you would like to learn more about the one-of-a-kind Shirley MacLaine, I highly recommend her memoir, My Lucky Stars: A Hollywood Memoir (2011), as well as her book, I'm Over All That: And Other Confessions (2011).